DJ618/lookingforgroup/README.txt

 Developer Tools:
   Atom text editor, google chrome browswer, powershell command line, windows10

-{REMINDER}
-Change the destination IP for the http requests to your respective server.

 {Database query results with empty database}
 If your db is empty, ie. has no documents, when attempting to request